dhoer/choco-selenium/ReadMe.md

     Default: `false`.
 - `/autostart` - Set Windows services to start automatically on reboot or set startup scripts to start on logon.
 Default: `false`.
-- `/username:` - Startup script require a username to autostart on logon.
-    If omitted, will default to current user.
-Default `''`.

 #### Standalone